vuestorefront/storefront-ui/apps/docs/components/components/drawer.md

 ---
 layout: AtomLayout
 hideBreadcrumbs: true
-description: VsfDrawer is surface containing supplementary content that is anchored to the left, right, top or bottom edge of the screen.
+description: SfDrawer is surface containing supplementary content that is anchored to the left, right, top or bottom edge of the screen.
 ---
 # Drawer